 We've recently been turning to ways of transforming otherwise bland leftover food into something amazing.
 In our fridge there are always airtight containers with last night’s rice, pasta, cooked vegetables, fish or meat in.
 Waste not want not is the mantra.

 A great way of making, say, a load of cooked vegetables and cooked pasta taste good is to whack it all into a casserole dish, cover it in a good tomato sauce (hopefully one that you have made and stored in the freezer) top with a cheese sauce and cook until golden and bubbling.
 Or take your rice and combine with leftover chicken, lemons, cardamon and cinnamon and bake in foil for a lovely quick 'leftover pilaf'.
-I'll post that one up here soon.

 I like to make sauces such as salsa verdé or 'green sauce', a strong, piquant sauce made from store cupboard ingredients that transform the blandest of meals into a thing of pleasure and beauty.
-A close second to that is harissa, a fiery North African sauce of red pepper and chilli that is so easy to make yourself and again, transforms the boring to the beautiful.
+A close second to that is harissa, a fiery North African sauce of red pepper and chilli that is so easy to make yourself and again, transforms the boring into the beautiful.
 Try it with fish or white meats, rice and salad.
 Make the most of your own little store in your kitchen and soon you will be a master of the leftovers.

 2 red peppers